 multi = calc_multiply() TypeError: calc_multiply() missing 1 required positional argument: 'var1'

 Yes, it will throw a TypeError.
-It will suggest us fill the positional argument: ‘var1’ with some value.
-One interesting thing to note here is that the order of writing arguments should follow some basic rules per Python function syntax.
+It will suggest filling the positional argument: ‘var1’ with some value.
+One interesting thing to note is that the order of writing arguments should follow some basic rules per Python function syntax.
 One of those basic ones is the non-default arguments should be mentioned before the default arguments.
 So the example shown below will throw SyntaxError:

 def calc_multiply(var1=7, var): SyntaxError: non-default argument follows default argument

 If we pass two values inside calcmultiply, it will, by default, treat the first value as var1 and the second value as var2.
-Input arguments into a Python function are linked to its name, and we can pass arguments out of order as well.
-For example, we call the same calcmultiply function like this:
+Input arguments into a Python function are linked to its name, and we can also pass arguments out of order.
+For example, we call the same calcmultiply Function like this:

 multi = calc_multiply(var2=9, var1=5) print(multi) # Output 45